FAQs

 What happens with a full-thickness rotator cuff tear?

-How pain changes shoulder movement
+How does pain change shoulder movement?

 Pain can reduce normal rotator cuff function.
 Then the larger surrounding muscles try to do the job instead.
 This can make the shoulder feel unstable, jerky, or weak.